RoelAdriaans/adventofcode/README.md

 ```

 Answer the questions:
 * `advendofcode2020` : Accept default answer.
-This installs the result in the currect directory
+This installs the result in the current directory
 * `day` : Answer with day you're working on, with leading zero.
 Eg: 07, 10, 31.
 * `directory_name`, `file_name`, `class_name` : Accept default answer